 Patterson says he’s now earning six or seven times as much from real estate as he made from his coaching job.
 His family has used the money from his teacher side hustle to pay off his wife’s student loans and make improvements to their home.
 The extra cash also made things easier when their second child was born, he says.

-Along with hustle and drive, Patterson says, educators need the support of their families to succeed at a demanding second job.
+Along with hustle and drive and a skill that’s lucrative, Patterson says, educators need the support of their families to succeed at a demanding second job.
 “You have to have a support system,” he says.
 “If my wife weren’t on board with this, there’s no way I could do it.”